kumahq/kuma/docs/madr/decisions/034-default-target-ref-policy.md

 This situation creates problem in discovering between cases where the user did not provide the definition or explicitly chose `Legacy`.
 Another issue is when retrieving the old mesh from the storage and there is no field provided.
 In this case we can treat `Undefined` as a `Legacy`.

+When the user updates the Mesh definition to use the `TargetRef` engine, we won't create default policies.
+Default policies are only generated upon the creation of a new Mesh.

+Problem:
+What if users update the mesh using CD/Terraform?

+- Should we make a call to verify if the `Mesh` exists, and if it does, set the `policyEngine` to `Legacy`?

 #### New kuma users behaviour